What’s sodium polyacrylate?

 Sodium polyacrylate is a white granular or powder polymer which looks like sugar.

-After absorbing water, it turns to water gel form which locks water firmly.
+After absorbing water, it turns to a water gel form which locks water firmly.

 The safety of sodium polyacrylate